Great news. You've done your research and decided that a 529 plan is the right choice for your college savings needs. So now what?

 We promised four steps and we delivered.
 But now that you have your 529 plan, it's worth considering options that can help you to effortlessly save more.
 One way is to get your friends and family to help.
 Many 529 plans have gifting programs that make it easy for others to make contributions, and your child's loved ones may enjoy giving a meaningful gift.
 Check the plans you're considering about their gifting options.

 Another way is to sign up for Upromise.
-It's a program that helps families boost their 529 or college savings plan or pay down student loans by earning cash back on qualified, everyday spending.
+It's a program that helps families boost their 529 college savings plan by earning cash back on qualified, everyday spending.
 It's free to join!
 Once you sign up, you can link directly to your 529 plan to boost your earnings just by doing things like shopping online, eating at restaurants, booking travel, and picking up groceries and drug store items.

 Finally, you may want to consider a cash-back credit card.
 For example, Fidelity has one that allows you to deposit your rewards directly to a Fidelity account, including a Fidelity 529 college savings plan.
 See a full list of 529 plans that have an agreement with a rewards program here.